kadimetla/doc-adk-training/README.md

 This course was created and is maintained by **Maurizio Ipsale**, a Google Authorized Trainer and Google Developer Expert (GDE) in AI and Cloud.
 This project stems from a passion for empowering developers with the skills needed to build the next generation of AI agents.

+## 🚧 Project Status 🚧

+**Current Version:** `v0.1.0`

+Please be aware that this training course is in its early stages of development.
+As a "version zero" project, the content is subject to significant changes, additions, and refactoring.

+We are working hard to refine and expand the material, but you may encounter typos, errors, or incomplete sections.
+Your feedback and contributions are highly encouraged!
+If you find an issue or have a suggestion, please [open an issue on GitHub](https://github.com/mauripsale/doc-adk-training/issues).

 ## 📚 Course Structure

 The course is divided into several parts, each containing a set of modules.
 Each module includes: